 Thanks to a grant from the U.S. Department of Housing and Urban Development (HUD), and funding from local foundations and private donors, YWCA Lancaster now provides permanent and safe housing through Section 8 Housing for up to 12 women who come from homelessness.

 In order to be eligible for permanent housing, women must be certified homeless by the City of Lancaster.
-The resident enters into a landlord/tenant agreement with YWCA Lancaster and pays a portion of her income for rent.
+The resident enters into a landlord/tenant agreement with YWCA Lancaster and pays a portion of her income for rent, which includes utilities.

-Unlike transitional housing there is no limit to the number of years she can stay.
-She can live here for as long as she likes as long as she follows the landlord/tenant agreement, stays current with rent and follows the rules of the Residence.
+There is no limit to the number of years she can stay.
+She can live here for as long as she likes as long as she follows the landlord/tenant agreement, stays current with rent, and follows the rules of the Residence.